 We are involved in research, consulting and service learning projects with industries such as fiber, textile and apparel manufacturers, and retailers.
-Our community involvement includes museums, historic homes, and government housing.
+Our community involvement includes museums, homebuilders, Aspire Clinic, PALS Athens Musicians, and much more.
+Our undergraduate majors include: Fashion Merchandising and Furnishings and Interiors.

 Our faculty offers expertise in a variety of areas specifically tailored for study in the disciplines of fiber, polymers, textile science, merchandising and international trade, historic/cultural dress, and interiors.
 Areas of expertise include functional textiles and product design, retailing in the global economy, sustainable interior environments, and historic clothing and textiles preservation with an historic collection of over 3000 pieces.